-- 11 Select the Resolve DNS names option to resolve DNS names to their IP addresses. - 12 Select the Exclude Device Categories option if you want to exclude specific device categories from discovery.
-This option allows you to narrow the range of devices that are discovered.
-Click OK to complete the advanced options, then click Next. - 13 Enter the Seed IP Scope.
-For more details in regards to the Seed IP Scope, see About Seed IP Scope (on page 9). - 14 If you want to use Advanced IP Scoping options, click Advanced and enter the Include IP Scope.
-For more details, see About Include IP Scope (on page 10).
-You can also enter the Exclude IP Scope.
-For more details, see About Exclude IP Scope (on page 10).
-Click OK to complete the advanced options, then click Next.
+- 11 Select whether to Enable Collector Log.
+This is a trace flag for support purposes; enable this option only by direction from technical support - 12 Enter the Seed IP Scope.
+For more details in regards to the Seed IP Scope, see About Seed IP Scope (on page 10). - 13 Enter the Include IP Scope.
+For more details in regards to the Seed IP Scope, see About Include IP Scope (on page 10). - 14 Enter the Exclude IP Scope.
+For more details in regards to the Seed IP Scope, see About Exclude IP Scope (on page 11). - 15 Click OK to save all changes made in the Discovery Settings dialog.